Fuinn/mos-docs/src/start.rst

 * *model*: Provides the name of the model.
 * *input file*: Provides the name of an input files that can be provided to the model.
-* *input object*:  Provides the name of an input (JSON-serializable) objet that can be provided to the model.
+* *input object*:  Provides the name of an input (JSON-serializable) object that can be provided to the model.
 * *helper object*: Provides the name of a pre- or post-optimization (JSON-serializable) helper object.
 * *variable*: Provides the name of an object representing an optimization variable (or collection of scalar variables).
 * *function*: Provides the name of an object representing an optimization function (or collection of scalar-valued functions).